aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 ## ✨ Key Features

 *   **Uncompromising Privacy (Local-First)**: Your privacy is paramount.
 All CSV parsing and data aggregation happens directly in your browser via Web Workers and JavaScript.
 Your raw data file **never** leaves your computer.
-For AI-powered analysis, only the column names (the schema) and a small, representative sample of the data (typically 5-20 rows) are sent to the Gemini API to generate insights.
+For AI-powered analysis, only the column names (the schema) and a small, representative sample of the data (typically 5-20 rows) are sent to your chosen AI provider (Google Gemini or OpenAI) to generate insights.
 The full dataset remains local at all times.
 *   **AI Quality Gate & Smart Defaults**: The agent doesn't just blindly generate charts.
 It uses a two-step "quality gate" process.
 After generating initial ideas, it acts as its own quality reviewer, analyzing the aggregated data for each potential chart.
 It automatically discards uninteresting or "rubbish" charts (like those with no data variation) and for charts with many categories, it intelligently sets a default "Top 8" view with "Others" hidden, ensuring you start with clean, insightful, and readable visualizations.
 *   **Transparent AI Thinking & Core Analysis**: The agent doesn't just work in a black box.
 After the initial analysis, it presents a **"Core Analysis Briefing"** in the chat.
 This briefing is the AI's summary of what your data is about, its key metrics, and its primary dimensions.
 This shared context forms the foundation for a more intelligent and collaborative conversation.
 *   **Intelligent Fault Tolerance & Self-Correction**: The agent is robust.
 If an API call fails, it automatically retries.
 If the AI generates faulty JavaScript code for data preparation, it will analyze the error and attempt to correct its own code, ensuring a smoother analysis pipeline.
 *   **Persistent Session History**: Your work is always safe.
 The app continuously saves your current analysis to a "live session".
 If you reload the page, you'll be right back where you left off.
 When you upload a new file, your previous session is automatically archived to the History panel.
 *   **AI-Powered Data Preparation**: The assistant acts as a data engineer.
 It intelligently analyzes your raw CSV for complex structures, summary rows, or other anomalies.
 It then writes and executes a custom JavaScript function on-the-fly to clean and reshape your data into a tidy, analysis-ready format.
 *   **Configurable AI Settings**:
+    *   Choose between Google Gemini and OpenAI as your AI provider.
-    *   Securely use your own Google Gemini API key.
+    *   Securely use your own API key for the selected provider.
-    *   Switch between `gemini-2.5-flash` (fast) and `gemini-2.5-pro` (powerful).
+    *   Switch between powerful models like `gemini-2.5-pro`, `gemini-2.5-flash`, `gpt-4o`, and `gpt-4-turbo`.
     *   Choose the agent's response language.
 *   **AI-Powered Analysis Generation**: On file upload, the AI assistant proactively generates a set of 4 to 12 diverse and insightful analysis plans and visualizes them as cards.
 *   **Interactive & Customizable Charts**: